GRA 6230 Internal Auditing

 - critically relate to descriptions of situations from management and board, including how to examine and confirm / disprove these situations as well as describe required action.

-- design and carry our internal auditing projects that contribute to the enterprise’s goal achievement
+- design and carry our internal auditing projects that contribute to the enterprise’s achievement of objectives

 The students will be able to apply acquired knowledge, understand the connections with other related disciplines and understand the meaning of the course’s topics in terms of the enterprise’s needs and goals, and trends in society.
 It is important that employees see how their attitudes and behaviour have a direct effect on how the enterprise is perceived and considered by society at large.

-- Corporate governance – understanding the enterprise’s goals and strategies
+- Corporate governance – understanding the enterprise’s strategies and objectives

 - Risk management – what impedes fulfilment of the enterprise’s strategies?

 - Internal governance and control

 - Internal auditing and auditing in the public sector – methodology and the auditing process